-Company name Share holding Net Worth 31/3/2022
+Company Name Share holding Nominal value £ Net Worth 31/3/2023 £000

-£ £000s

 Subsidiaries

+Sixty Bricks Ltd 100% 100 (26)

-Waltham Forest Services Ltd 100% 100 44
+Waltham Forest Services Ltd 100% 100 1,400

 Waltham Forest Trading Ltd 100% 100 0

-Sixty Bricks Ltd 100% 100 (1,347)

-Joint Venture -

-More Homes Waltham Forest LLI 50% 100 (4,403)
+Joint Venture More Homes Waltham Forest LLP Associate Evolve Norse Ltd 50% 20% 100 (2,100) 1,650

-Associate

-NPS (London) Ltd 11% 2 (1,731)

-Investments in PFI companies Waltham Forest Local Education -

-Partnership Ltd 10% 5,500 (22)
+Investments in PFI companies Waltham Forest Local Education Partnership Ltd BY Education (Waltham Forest) Holdings Ltd 10% 10% 5,500 5,000 (35) 51

-BY Education (Waltham Forest)

-Holdings Ltd 10% 5,000 (1,943)

-Total 10,902 (9,402)
+Total 10,902 940

-- 14. In addition to the investment of £10,902 in the above companies, the Council has provided a loan facility for working capital to Sixty Bricks Ltd of £2m of which £1.347m has been advanced. - 15.
-The Council has Board representation on all companies.
+14. In addition to the investment of £10,902 in the above companies, the Council has provided various loan facilities to Sixty Bricks for working capital and development finance, of which £26.6m has been advanced.

+- 15. The Council has Board representation on all companies.
 The Council's Shareholder Committee represents its interests in its wholly owned companies and other companies, ensuring that they act in the interests of the borough and contribute to the Council's objectives. - 16.
-The Council is not dependent on income generated from the companies, as they are primarily for delivering service policy objectives for the Council.
-The accumulated losses to date of £9.402m are largely concerned with initial set-up costs and expected to reverse over the next three years as the companies develop further.
-Equally, the Council's financial accounts review have not highlighted any going concern or value for money issues.
-It should be noted that progress has been delayed in 2020/21 and 2021/22 by the impact of the Covid-19 pandemic.
+The Council is not dependent on income generated by the companies, as the companies are primarily for delivering service policy objectives for the Council.
+The Council's financial accounts review has not highlighted any going concern or value for money issues.